Nissan GT-R in motorsport: GT300

 2024 was a challenging season for the car, only managing to score 2 podium finishes—both in Fuji during the second and fourth rounds with Kondo Racing.
 Throughout the year, the car struggled significantly with Balance of Performance (BoP) limitations, which drastically affected its pace on race days.
 For the first time in Super GT history, it finished four races outside the points.
 Oliveira expressed his concerns over the BoP regulations, claimed his team was being targeted due to the car’s form in recent years—having won the championship in 2020 and 2022—and addressed the growing performance imbalance between Group GT3 and GTA-GT300 cars—it was underscored by final standings, which saw GTA-GT300 entries occupying all top three positions, while his team finished 6th.
 The team began the 2025 season on a high with a podium finish at the opening round in Okayama.
 However, BoP-related issues persisted, and the team limited themselves for consistent point finishes, in order to maintain favorable BoP adjustments, which could improve the chances of competing for the title.
-The sixth round at Sugo was highly optimistic for the car's championship battle, finishing 2nd—just 0.660 seconds behind the winners—starting from 7th on the grid, this crucial result moved the car up from 5th to 2nd in the drivers' standings.
-Heading into the penultimate round at Autopolis, the team faced an added challenge of carrying the highest number of success ballast among the title contenders.
-After securing a disappointing 15th in qualifying, the car made a recovery drive during the race to finish 4th.
-Now only 1.5 points behind the leaders with only one race remaining.
+The sixth round at Sugo was highly optimistic for the car's championship battle, finishing 2nd—just 0.660 seconds behind the winners—saw the car move up from 5th to 2nd in the drivers' standings.
+Whilst carrying the highest number of success ballast among the title contenders, the car finished 4th twice, starting from the bottom order in the final two rounds.
+End of the season, with two podium finishes, it finished 2nd in the drivers' standings by 1 point, and 2nd in the teams' standings on count-back, tied on points with champions K2 R&D LEON Racing.

+All teams returned for the 2026 season.
+In the second round of the season at Fuji, Kondo Racing secured the car's first Super GT victory in three years, starting from 6th on the grid.
+Following a recovery drive from 18th to 5th during the fourth round at Suzuka, the team inherited both drivers' and teams' championship leads.
+The team headed into the sixth round at Sugo carrying the highest success ballast in the GT300 class.
+After qualifying 19th, the car climbed into the lead with strong pace and a crucial pitstop strategy.
+However, with just 12 laps remaining, a GT500 car attempting an overtake made contact and pushed it off track, costing the lead.
+The car ultimately finished 2nd, extending its championship lead to more than 20 points.